8 Beautiful Beaches in Nerja You Must Visit

 Which is the nicest beach in Nerja?

-Maro Beach, which is a 10 minute drive from Nerja historic centre.
+Maro Beach, which is a 10-minute drive from Nerja Historic Centre.
 This beach has incredible coves and crystal-clear water.
 It’s also a fantastic beach for travellers who love water activities such as kayaking and snorkelling.

 Does Nerja have a sandy beach?